SixSq/old.sixsq.github.com/_posts/slipstream/4000-01-01-product-slipstream-business.md

 Business Benefits
 =================

 Using SlipStream makes business sense.
-Here are few questions we provide answers to:
+Here are problems we provide solutions for:

 * **Fed up with spending time configuring and installing applications?** SlipStream™ allows you to automate deployments thereby saving time and money.